 In a paper published in Nature Communications, we’ve described initial work that shows how fUS can overcome the difficulties of using existing neuroimaging tools on newborns, for early detection of neurological impairments.
 An interesting preliminary finding is that there may be a significant difference in functional connectivity between the brains of term and preterm babies.

-Prematurity can affect the development of the neonate’s brain and result in neurological impairments of various degrees of severity, some having life-long consequences.
-Examples of pathologies include autism spectrum disorders, intellectual deficiency, epilepsy, attention deficit and hyperactivity disorders, etc. A major challenge in neonatal medicine is to detect and identify the neurodevelopmental trajectory of neonates at the earliest stage after birth.
-Monitoring their cerebral functions is however difficult with existing neuroimaging tools.
+Prematurity can affect the development of the brains of neonates, and result in neurological impairments of various degrees of severity, with some consequences being life-long.
+Examples of pathologies include autism spectrum disorders, intellectual deficiency, epilepsy, attention deficit and hyperactivity disorders.
+A major challenge in neonatal medicine is therefore to detect and identify the neurodevelopmental trajectory of neonates as soon as possible after birth, but monitoring their cerebral functions is difficult with existing neuroimaging tools.

 Tackling the problems of brain imaging using fUS

 One approach is functional magnetic resonance imaging (fMRI), and although this is the ‘gold standard’ for neuroimaging, its cost, susceptibility to motion-derived artifacts, and the cumbersome set-up make it difficult to use for longitudinal monitoring of vulnerable subjects such as preterm neonates.
 Two other methods – electro-encephalography (EEG) and near-infrared spectroscopy (NIRS) – can be used at the bedside, but have limited spatial resolution and imaging depth.

 This is where functional ultrasound (fUS) comes in.
 In 2017, we demonstrated for the first time the acquisition of fUS data in human neonates.
 Since then, we’ve been working on methods to extract functional connectivity information from this data, because alterations in the functional connectivity can be a marker of cerebral dysfunctions.